GRINS-Spoke0-WP2/.github/profile/README.md

 ## Data

 Environmental data include different dimensions represented here by different acronyms: **AQ** for Air Quality, **WE** for Weather, **EM** for Emissions.
 Within the same dimension, data can be substantially different: observed by land monitoring stations, measured by satellites, produced by mathematical models, and others.
 Several different organisations managing the release of these data, use different procedures.
 For this reason, the pair dimension-source is used to identify a dataset.
 Each dataset has his own repository.
 For example, the air quality data (AQ) downloaded from the European Environmental Agency (EEA) is a repository called **AQ-EEA**.
 Each repository containes the code used from the download to the final dataset.
 Common tasks operated with R routines within these repositories are: automatic download, converting format (e.g. from csv or netcdf to Rdata), changing temporal resolution (e.g. from hourly to daily), solving critical situations about the quality of raw data (e.g. errors in the raw data), quality check (e.g. removing anomalies in the data).
-The spatial resolution is not changed.
 For data, the following repositories are available:

 1. **AQ-EEA** contains the data flow for air quality measurements obtained by the European Environmental Agency.
 2. **AQ-CAMS** contains the data flow for air quality numerical models output obtained by the Copernicus Atmosphere Monitoring Service (CAMS).